techstars/full-stack-challenge/CEB_README.md

 --Added details modal for companies
 --Added update route and edit form, both work
 --Added delete route and button, both work

+--Added more member functionality - you can create new members and add them to existing companies as founders.
+You cannot add a founder to more than one company, and they must have a title.